Insulin and Other Diabetes Medications: The Benefits of Early Treatment

-Diabetes control is more than just blood sugar numbers—it's also about managing blood pressure and cholesterol to prevent or delay damage to your heart, eyes, nerves, and kidneys.
+Diabetes control is about more than just blood sugar numbers—it's also managing blood pressure and blood lipids (cholesterol) to prevent or delay damage to your heart, eyes, nerves, and kidneys.
 Control of your blood pressure and cholesterol may require one or more medications to achieve your target goals.

 ABCs of diabetes, according to the American Diabetes Association:

 A is for ...
 A1C or Blood Glucose

 • Fasting and before-meals blood glucose: 80-130 mg/dl

 • 1-2 hours after the start of a meal: <180 mg/dl